 While WCAG does permit some conformance alternatives, these are inapplicable to the vast majority of websites.
 Thus, the bill needs to be edited for clarification on exactly what this means.

-While the Online Accessibility Act is a long awaited indication of formal guidance on web accessibility, the process for taking action against websites that are not compliant must be revised.
+While the Online Accessibility Act is a long awaited indication of formal guidance on web accessibility, the process for taking action against websites that are not compliant under accessibility law must be revised.

-Subscribe to our blog below to receive updates on the Online Accessibility Act, the ADA and other important web accessibility and compliance news.
+Subscribe to our blog to receive updates on the Online Accessibility Act, the ADA and other important web accessibility law and compliance news.